LaudateCorpus1/kali-docker/README.md

 **Features:**
 + Builds an updated Kali Linux Docker image.
 + Installs the packages listed in `packages.txt` to the Docker image while building.
-+ The `image-name` directory act as a bridge between the Kali Linux Docker container and the host OS for file sharing and for persistence of storage.
++ The `image-name` directory act as a volume mount between the Kali Linux Docker container and the host OS for file sharing and for persistence of storage.
+Inside the container, save anything to `/data` and access it on host in the `image-name` directory.

 **Steps:**
 + `git clone https://github.com/thirdbyte/kali-docker`